ehsan55555/credit-risk-classification/README.md

 ## Overview

-- Welcome to the Credit Risk Classification Project.
-- This project aims to build a machine learning model for credit risk analysis.
+- This aims to build a machine learning model for credit risk analysis.

-## Project Structure
+## Repo Structure

 - **Credit_Risk Folder**:
   - `credit_risk_classification.ipynb`: The main Jupyter Notebook for data analysis.